bragg13/progetto-lfc/README.md

     - the third line contains the ID of the final NFA state
     - the fourth line contains the list of states i.e. a list of integers each one being a state ID
     - from sixth line forward are listed transitions, unordered, and the pattern is `<source state id> -- <transition value> --> <destiation state id>`

+- ### Ordered/Unordered
+    By default, output is unordered, so transitions are printed out as they were stored during the procedure.
+    Although this can lead to confusion when checking the output NFA, it is indeed faster.
+    However, it is possible to get an ordered output specifing `-O` option: topological sort algorithm is run on the NFA, resulting in a Stack which provides an extraction order for states.
+Then, output is printed according to it, but because of how NFA structure is implemented this requires more processing and hence adds complexity.

 <br>